Ka'ab Bin Ashraf: No, the Prophet did not rejoice his Murder

 One of the biographers' problems and narrators of the Prophet's campaigns is that they generally narrate untrustworthy and fabulous details of such anecdotes and do not substantiate their assertions with any concrete facts.

 The presence of this story in Sahih Muslim and Sahih Bukhari does not make it error-proof.
 The Prophet's earliest biographer, Ibn Ishaq, did not indicate in his book that the Prophet ever prayed for and asked his followers to get rid of Ka'b.
-Simultaneously, the later biographers and Muhaditheen (traditionalists) accepted those narratives and wrote extensively about it and added their details.
+Simultaneously, the later biographers and Muhaditheen (traditionalists) accepted those narratives, wrote extensively about them, and added their details.
 They even attributed the killings to the Prophet.
-They did not provide any substantial evidence in support of their narratives.
+However, they did not provide substantial evidence supporting their narratives.

 Based on the readings of the divine message and the character of the Prophet, there is nothing substantial to prove that the Prophet instigated his followers to murder his opponents, including Ka'b bin Ashraf for their role in initiating the Makkans to destroy the emerging Islamic state.

 Jabir bin Abdullah was a minor when the alleged incident took place.
-He was not allowed to participate in Uhud's battle because of his age, which took place after the alleged killing.
+He was not allowed to participate in Uhud's battle because of his age, which occurred after the alleged killing.

 Ibn Abbas was in Makka at the time of this incident and still a child, even younger than Jabir.
 Ikrama was Ibn Abbas' servant.
 Yahya bin Saeed al Ansari, Ali Ibn Abdullah bin Abbas, Ibn al Mosayyb, Ata Ibrahim bin Masirua, Muhammad bin Sireen, Kasim, and Abdullah bin Omar called Ikrama a liar.
 How his accounts did have precedence over the Prophet's character and the dictates of Allah is a matter of further research and investigation.

-Modern scholars also did not do better as they followed the old schools of thought in repeating the story without critically examining the information, its contents, and its sources.
+Modern scholars did not do better as they followed the old schools of thought in repeating the story without critically examining the information, contents, and sources.

 "Ka'b ibn al-As Ka'b bin Al-Ashraf was the most resentful Jew at Islam and the Muslims, the keenest on inflicting harm on the Messenger of Allah and the most zealous advocate of waging war against him.
 He belonged to Tai's tribe, and his mother was from Banu Nadeer.
 He was a wealthy man known for his handsomeness and a poet living in luxury in his fort southeast of Medina at the rear of Banu Nadir's habitations.